 Implementation of the Regulatory Powers Act supports the government’s regulatory reform agenda, as it simplifies and streamlines Commonwealth regulatory powers across the statute book.

-Guide to the Regulatory Powers Act
+Additional guidance in relation to the Regulatory Powers Act

-- the Office of Parliamentary Counsel's Drafting Direction No. 3.5A, which includes examples of provisions triggering the Regulatory Powers Act
+- The Office of Parliamentary Counsel's Drafting Direction No. 3.5A, which includes examples of provisions triggering the Regulatory Powers Act;

 - Report No. 95 of the Australian Law Reform Commission, Principled Regulation: Federal Civil and Administrative Penalties in Australia.